JardaniWorld/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Thsis script executes to copy a string pointed to by a pointer
+This script executes to convert a string to an integer